 Let’s find out what the basic principles of RPA are, and how it can help your company accelerate digital transformation.

 RPA is an automation technology that allows you to get rid of repetitive tasks in a digital environment.
-To do so, it employs bots, software programs that are trained to mimic human employees’ actions to perform various assignments.
+To do so, it employs bots, automation software programs that are trained to mimic human employees’ actions to perform various assignments.
 These can be data entry in CRM systems, automated invoicing, text recognition, and more.

 A special algorithm, or a software bot, executes a task.
 Like an industrial robot that follows a built-in script to assemble a car, an RPA bot follows a predetermined set of rules to emulate user interactions.
 For example, it can distribute incoming support tickets among the support team.

 A user performs this sequence of steps to accomplish a task.
 For example, a support manager must handle all incoming inquiries.
-They open each inquiry, label them according to the type, send premade responses to the most common ones, and assign some of them which require extra attention to the proper teammates.
+They open each inquiry, label them according to the type, send premade responses to the most common ones, and assign some of them that require extra attention to the proper teammates.
 In the case of RPA, the sequence described above is used to create a scenario for a bot that will perform the task instead of the real person.

 This implies that the tasks are carried out without the participation of a real person or with minimal interference attended and unattended robotic processes).
 Thanks to this, RPA can free up plenty of human resources by being able to work 24/7 and manage an enormous amount of data at lightning-fast speeds.

-RPA bots are software robots that are often addressed as a digital workforce.
+RPA bots are automation software robots that are often addressed as a digital workforce.
 From a business perspective, an RPA bot is pretty similar to a regular human employee who works behind a computer.
 If you use an app that is licensed by the number of seats, the bot will take one of them.

 Still, there are some peculiarities that differentiate a bot from a regular worker:

 The tasks outlined above may seem like they mainly cover clerical and administrative functions, and that's the point.
-Automation aims to optimize employees' efficiency and help them focus on more meaningful and exciting aspects of their jobs.
+Automation software aims to optimize employees' efficiency and help them focus on more meaningful and exciting aspects of their jobs.

 Customer service